-Thoran is a South Indian dish of vegetables flavored with grated coconut, turmeric, black mustard seeds, shallots, green chilies, and curry leaves.
+Thoran is a South Indian dish of vegetables flavored with grated coconut, turmeric, black mustard seeds, shallots, green chiles, and curry leaves.
 Any sort of vegetables can be used for thoran—in this classic version, we opt for green cabbage.
 Despite the array of strong spices, using them in small amounts ensures that the delicate cabbage won't be overpowered.

 Indian-Style Stir-Fried Spiced Carrots

-This simple carrot stir-fry is flavored with curry leaves, mustard seeds, turmeric, red chili powder, and green chilies.
+This simple carrot stir-fry is flavored with curry leaves, mustard seeds, turmeric, red chili powder, and green chiles.
 As with the cabbage thoran above, the spices are used sparingly so that the carrots' earthiness can shine.

 Capsicum Besan Sabji (Bell Pepper and Chickpea Flour Stir-Fry)

 "Capsicum" may sound like an order of monks, but it's just another name for the mild green bell pepper.
-This stir-fry pairs the crisp texture of the peppers with the softness of chickpea flour, all of it seasoned simply with red chili, coriander, cumin, and black mustard seeds.
+This stir-fry pairs the crisp texture of the peppers with the softness of chickpea flour, all of it seasoned simply with red chile, coriander, cumin, and black mustard seeds.
 It just might make you see the humble vegetable in a whole new light.

 Beet Foogath (Beet Coconut Stir-Fry)